Skip to main content

 • Traditional syntax: You can create a DAG by instantiating a DAG context using the DAG class and defining tasks within that context.

 TaskFlow API and traditional syntax can be freely mixed.
 See Mixing TaskFlow decorators with traditional operators for more information.
+Additionally, it is also possible to create one-task DAGs with the @asset decorator, for more information see Airflow assets.

 The following is an example of the same DAG written using each type of syntax.